 Gallium is a kind of scattered metal with a low melting point and high boiling point.
-It has a reputation of the "backbone of the electronic industry".
+The refractory metal products have a reputation of the "backbone of the electronic industry".

 In addition, there are amorphous and liquid semiconductor materials, the biggest difference between this type of semiconductor and crystalline semiconductor is that they do not have a strictly periodic arrangement of the crystal structure.
 Fabrication of different semiconductor devices has different morphological requirements for semiconductor materials, including single crystal slicing, grinding, polishing, film, etc.